 There are so many ways that life can change for the better when you deepen your understanding of self and learn to honour your wiring.
 I can make no guarantees, of course, but based on my lived experience and work experience, it’s likely that you’ll experience many or most of the following benefits if you discover that you are a Highly Sensitive Person and learn to work with the truth of how you’re knit together.

-10 ways your life will change for the better if you learn that you are a highly sensitive person
+10 ways your life might feel differently once you understand and embrace that you Are a highly sensitive person

-- You might for the first time in a long while or forever feel a spark of hope.
+- You might for the first time in a long while or forever feel a spark of hope when you learn you’re a highly sensitive person.

 - You are more likely to stay alive and to live fully.
 It will help you learn to thrive in school, doing the work you love, parenting, adventuring, or just being the real you whatever that looks or sounds like.